This page gives you a brief overview of what we're doing to improve the health and wellbeing of older residents in Derbyshire.

 Find out more about the work we're doing to keep you safe during severe winter weather by visiting our weather planning page.

-Older people, and people with certain medical conditions, are entitled to a free flu vaccination, Find out more about how to get yours on our vaccinations page.
+Older people, and people with certain medical conditions, are entitled to a free flu vaccination.

 Preventing trips and falls

 Find out how to prevent accidental trips, slips and falls on our active lifestyle page.
 There’s information about exercise classes to improve your balance as well as information about the Derbyshire Falls Alert Service.

 NHS screening programmes

 The NHS offers five main screening programmes for breast cancer, cervical cancer, bowel cancer, Abdominal Aortic Aneurysm and diabetic eye screening.